lazd/DOMly/README.md

 Append the contents of the `class` attribute value to the existing `className` property.
 This is useful when your web component sets its className in `createdCallback`.

+#### options.preserveComments
+Type: `Boolean`
+Default: `false`

+Leave comment nodes intact in the rendered template.
+By default, comment nodes will not be included.

 ### Example
 ```js